 ¿Te gustaría ser voluntario con el Programa de lectura en voz alta?
 Lee los detalles sobre el programa y los requisitos para ser volutario (PDF).
 Si te interesa ser voluntario, completa esta solicitud en español (de dos partes)

 Becoming a Read Aloud volunteer is one of the many great ways to participate in serving our community.
 Visit serve.gov for more about sharing the value of service.

 The Read Aloud Program originated in 1988 with the Library Services Construction Act grant.
 It was designed as outreach to Denver's children to bring the library into their communities.
 Volunteers read on a one time basis.

 The program expanded with more grants.
 Volunteers then read once a week over a period of time.
 This expansion allowed the volunteer reader, the teacher and the children to create a bond with each other as well as with books and stories.

 With a new grant in 1991, funds were used to create a separate Read Aloud book collection.
 This enabled readers to leave the books in the classroom between visits.
 Also the number of Read Aloud sites grew from 30 to 75 volunteers.

-Currently, volunteers read to approximately 1,300 children each week.
+Currently, volunteers read in more than 350 classrooms to approximately 6,000 children each week.
 Each child who participates will hear about 80 books in a 14 week session and will receive a gift book at the end.